-- 3.5.1 Generative Al systems within the meaning of the following regulation are models and systems that are capable of generating new content, such as text, images, videos or codes. - 3.5.2 The use of generative AI systems by students in the course of their studies is permitted. - 3.5.3 The Study Program Director may exclude the use of generative Al systems for examinations/theses work (Bachelor's and Master's theses).
-The exclusion must be communicated to students in good time before the examination or start of the theses work. - 3.5.4 If generative AI systems are used by students to complete the examination or write the thesis, they must disclose their use.
-The scope and modalities of disclosure are to be defined in more detail by the Study Program Director. - 3.5.5 The use of generative AI systems without permission may lead to the negative assessment of the examination performance/thesis work, depending on the extent and type of violation.
-In the event of serious violations of the standards of good scientific practice, the right to expulsion from the degree program and thus termination of the contractual relationship is reserved (see 3.4).
+- 3.5.1 Generative Al systems within the meaning of the following regulations are models and systems that are capable of generating new content, such as text, images, videos or codes. - 3.5.2 The use of generative AI systems by students in the course of their studies is permitted. - 3.5.3 The Study Program Directors may prohibit the use of generative AI systems for examinations/theses (bachelor and master theses).
+Such a prohibition shall be communicated to the students in good time before the examination or the start of work on the thesis. - 3.5.4 If students use generative AI systems to complete an examination or write a thesis, they shall be obliged to disclose such a use.
+The scope and modalities of disclosure are to be defined in more detail by the Study Program Directors. - 3.5.5 The use of generative Al systems without permission may result in the examination performance/thesis to be graded "Not sufficient", depending on the extent and type of violation.
+In the event of serious violations of the standards of good academic practice, the right to exclude the student from the study program, and therefore to terminate the contractual relationship, is reserved (see 3.4).

-4 retakes.
+4 retakes